CARA-ch/emed-service-guide/docs/transactions/iti41.md

 ## Publishing documents
 ### Document types

-Two types of documents might be published to the service :
+Two types of documents might be published to the service:

 * [CH-EMED-EPR](https://build.fhir.org/ig/CARA-ch/ch-emed-epr/) documents ([MTP](https://build.fhir.org/ig/CARA-ch/ch-emed-epr/document_mtp.html), [PRE](https://build.fhir.org/ig/CARA-ch/ch-emed-epr/document_pre.html), [DIS](https://build.fhir.org/ig/CARA-ch/ch-emed-epr/document_dis.html) and [PADV](https://build.fhir.org/ig/CARA-ch/ch-emed-epr/document_padv.html) only, [PML](https://build.fhir.org/ig/CARA-ch/ch-emed-epr/document_pml.html) and [PMLC](https://build.fhir.org/ig/CARA-ch/ch-emed-epr/document_pmlc.html) can only be retrieved from the service and not published to it).
 These documents contain the eMedication data.
 See also the [corresponding page](../emed/index.md) in this guide.
 * [APPC (Advanced Patient Privacy Consent)](https://www.ihe.net/uploadedFiles/Documents/ITI/IHE_ITI_Suppl_APPC.pdf) documents.
 These documents are used to let patients define access rights to their data (who can publish and retrieve their data).
 See also the [corresponding page](../appc/index.md) in this guide.

 ### SubmissionSet and relations
 The eMedication service does not support folders and can only receive ONE document at a time.
 Hence, the [metadata](https://profiles.ihe.net/ITI/TF/Volume3/ch-4.1.html#4.1) must always contain a [SubmissionSet](https://profiles.ihe.net/ITI/TF/Volume3/ch-4.1.html#4.1.1.1) with a single [DocumentEntry](https://profiles.ihe.net/ITI/TF/Volume3/ch-4.1.html#4.1.1.3).

-Only the following [associations](https://profiles.ihe.net/ITI/TF/Volume3/ch-4.1.html#4.1.2) are supported :
+Only the following [associations](https://profiles.ihe.net/ITI/TF/Volume3/ch-4.1.html#4.1.2) are supported:

 |Association Type|Usage|
 |-------------------|-------|